Chromera: Organelle biology

+Plastid

-The plastid of Chromera velia has 4 surrounding membranes and contains chlorophyll a, while chlorophyll c is missing.
+The photosynthetic plastid of Chromera velia has 4 surrounding membranes and contains chlorophyll a, while chlorophyll c is missing.
 Photosynthesis has been examined in C. velia, and its photosynthetic carbon assimilation was shown to be very efficient, in the sense of adaptability to a wide range of light regimes, from high light to low light.
 Thus like other algae that contain only chlorophyll a (such as Nannochloropsis, a stramenopile), the lack of chlorophyll c does not appear to debilitate chromerids in any way.
 Accessory pigments in C. velia include isofucoxanthin.

 Unlike other eukaryotic algae which use only UGG codons to encode the amino acid tryptophan in plastid genomes, the plastid genome of C. velia contains the codon UGA at several positions that encode tryptophan in the psbA gene and other genes.
-The UGA-Trp codon is characteristic of apicoplasts, and the mitochondria of various organisms, but until the discovery of C. velia, was unprecedented in any photosynthetic plastid.
-Similarly a bias towards poly-U tails is found specifically on the subset of apicoplast-encoded genes that are involved in photosynthesis in C. velia.
+The UGA-Trp codon is characteristic of apicoplasts and the mitochondria of various organisms, but until the discovery of C. velia, was unprecedented in any photosynthetic plastid.
+Similarly, a bias towards poly-U tails is found specifically on the subset of apicoplast-encoded genes that are involved in photosynthesis in C. velia.
 Discovery of these two genetic features, the UGA-Trp, and the poly-U tailed photosynthesis genes, indicates that C. velia provides an appropriate model to study the evolution of the apicoplast.
 Another characteristic feature of C. velia is that its plastid genome is linear-mapping.

-Janouškovec et al 2013 also presents the expression pathway DNA RNA photosystem I protein A1.
-It is unusually late to fully resolve: It is not fully assembled as a single transcript or even as a single translation product, but only after that step.
+Another unusual feature of the Chromera plastid lies the photosystem I protein A1, psaA, which unlike in other plastids have a circularly permuted, split setup.
+The polycistronic gene is transcribed into separate mRNAs, separately translated, then the two peptides assemble together into a functional protein complex that acts like the regular psaA.